brevzin/cpp_proposals/1870_forwarding_range/forwarding-range.md

 The design of _`forwarding-range`_ is based on the ability to invoke `ranges::begin()` on an rvalue.
 But what is the actual motivation of doing such a thing?
 Why would I want to forward a range into `begin()`?
 Even in contexts of algorithms taking `range`s by forwarding reference, we could just call `begin()` on the lvalue range that we get passed in.
 It's not like any iterator transformations are performed - we get the same iterator either way (and the cases in which we would _not_ get the same iterator are part of the motivation for this paper).

-The machinery for `ranges::begin()` being invocable on an rvalue seems entirely driven by the desire to detect iterator validity exceeding range liftime.
+The machinery for `ranges::begin()` being invocable on an rvalue seems entirely driven by the desire to detect iterator validity exceeding range lifetime.

 ## Issues with overloading